Vegetarian's Japan Guide

 Instead of having all the stories in the same shape, this Tahōtō is considered Japan’s most beautiful pagoda.
 It has its first floor in a square shape, and the level above it is round.

-The Eight Views of Ōmi and Tsukimi-tei
+The Eight Views of Ōmi and Tsukimi-tei (月見亭)

-If you ask what inspired Murasaki Shikibu to write the Tale of Genji, it is said that it has something to do with the Eight Views of Ōmi (近江八景).
+If you ask what inspired Murasaki Shikibu to write the Tale of Genji, it is said that it has something to do with the Tsukimi-tei, the Moon Viewing Pavilion.

-One of the eight views is the Autumn Full Moon at Ishiyama (Ishiyama no shūgetsu 石山秋月).
-It is the night-time scenery from the Tsukimi-tei (月見亭) located on the top of a hill in Ishiyama-dera’s precinct.
+The view of the Autumn Full Moon at Ishiyama (Ishiyama no shūgetsu (石山秋月) was selected to be one of the Eight Views of Ōmi (近江八景).
+It is the night-time scenery from the Tsukimi-tei located close to the Tahōtō Pagoda.

 The current pavilion was reconstructed in 1687.